-To stab at the face means, when you are in confrontation with the enemy, that your spirit is intent of stabbing at his face, following the line of the blades with the point of your long sword.
-If you are intent on stabbing at his face, his face and body will become rideable.
-When the enemy becomes as if rideable, there are various opportunities for winning.
+To stab at the face means, when you are in controntation with the enemy, that your spirit is intent on stabbing at his face, following the line of the blades with the point of your long sword.
+If you are intent on stabbling at his face, his face and body will become ridable.
+When the enemy becomes rideable, there are various opportunities for winning.
 You must concentrate on this.
 When fighting and the enemy's body becomes as if rideable, you can win quickly, so you ought not to forget to stab at the face.
-You must pursue the value of this technique through training.
+You must persue the value of this technique through training.